‘The Bachelorette’ Spoilers: Hannah Brown’s Dates Begin, Tantalizing Tidbits About Filming Emerge

-Hannah Brown has spent the last week or so filming the new upcoming season of The Bachelorette and spoilers are already starting to emerge.
-Spoiler king Reality Steve is sharing some tidbits, while show creator Mike Fleiss and host Chris Harrison are revealing some intriguing details as filming takes place too.
+Hannah Brown has spent the last week or so filming the new upcoming season of The Bachelorette, and spoilers are already starting to emerge.
+Spoiler king Reality Steve is sharing some tidbits, while show creator Mike Fleiss and host Chris Harrison are revealing some intriguing details as filming takes place, too.

 As The Inquisitr recently shared, suitor Luke Parker reportedly got the first impression rose from Hannah during the first night of filming.
-Brown looked stunning in a Randi Rahm gown for that initial night and Harrison shared a photo of the two together via his Instagram page.
+Brown looked stunning in a Randi Rahm gown for that initial night, and Harrison shared a photo of the two together via his Instagram page.

-On March 18, Fleiss shared a peek of Hannah filming behind-the-scenes of her first group date to his Twitter page.
+On March 18, Fleiss shared a peek of Hannah filming behind the scenes of her first group date to his Twitter page.
 It looks like this one was at a theater, but detailed spoilers about what happened haven’t emerged yet.
-The next day, Fleiss tweeted a photo showing The Bachelorette star standing next to a helicopter and she looked pretty jazzed for the date connected to this outing.
+The next day, Fleiss tweeted a photo showing The Bachelorette star standing next to a helicopter, and she looked pretty jazzed for the date connected to this outing.

 Another Fleiss photo shared on Twitter connected Hannah to a roller derby group date and so far, it looks like this Bachelorette lead is having a blast.
 Reality Steve shared via Twitter that the roller derby date involved 10 bachelors divided into two teams.